-ENG 201 Advanced Composition (3 CR)
+ENG 201 ADVANCED COMPOSITION (3 CR)

 An advanced course offering.
 Selected students practice peer tutoring and research writing.
-Emphasis is placed on student writing conferences, process writing, and standard research methods.
-End-of-the-semester portfolio of research papers is required.
+Emphasis is placed on student writing conferences, process writing and standard research methods.
+End of the semester portfolio of research papers and 16 hours of writing activities and workshops are required.
 Additionally, all students enrolled in this course work as tutors in the Writing Center.

-ENG 210 Introduction to Film (3 CR)
+ENG 210 INTRODUCTION TO FILM (3 CR)